What is Phygital? Here are 4 Spot-On Industry Examples for 2023

 live video shopping

-To get a better understanding of how phygital can look in different industries, let’s zoom in on instances where it can thrive.
+To better understand how phygital can look in different industries, let’s zoom in on instances where it can thrive.

-If you’re wanting to get phygital with your car dealership, it starts with optimising your website for unique interactions.
-This is also the key to lead generation for online car sales,
+If you want to get phygital with your car dealership, it starts with optimising your website for unique interactions.
+This is also the key to lead generation for online car sales.

-With the right type of interactions, you don’t even have to worry about redesigning your whole website, you can bring phygital to your online car dealership with the help of live one-to-one video calls.
+With the right type of interactions, you don’t even have to worry about redesigning your whole website, you can bring phygital to your online car dealership with the help of live one-to-one video calls or your very own digital showroom.

 Buyers want a tangible experience when shopping for a car.
-The closest you can get to this, without the customer actually being in the store, is with video.
+The closest you can get to this, without the customer being in the store, is via video.

 Here’s why live video enables a smooth car buying experience.
 The buyer can:

-• Talk face-to-face with a car expert, which builds trust
+• Talk face-to-face with a car expert to build trust

 • View the car in real-time to diminish any qualms about appearance